 The use of private taxis has led to a lot of congestion, traffic, and pollution.
 This is especially true in the bigger cities in Thailand.
 Thankfully, there are many different public transport options available in the country.
 These help reduce the amount of vehicles on the road and the emissions associated with them.
 You can learn more about transport in Thailand and other travel tips here.

 Big changes start with little steps, and these tips will help you get started on your journey.
 So, even while you are staying in Thailand, you can maintain a more environmentally friendly lifestyle.
 Any change you make will be a great benefit over time.
 You can play a role in keeping Thailand’s nature beautiful and pristine, ready for the next time you visit.
 I am sure that everyone would be thankful for that.
+I hope that next time you can be more eco-friendly in Thailand.

 If you are interested in learning more Thai words and phrases, try out the Ling Thai app.
 Learn new Thai words by category and build up your vocabulary ready for your next holiday.